Dying-and-rising god: Development

 The analysis of Osiris permeates the later religious psychology of Carl Jung more than any other element.
 In 1950 Jung wrote that those who partake in the Osiris myth festival and follow the ritual of his death and the scattering of his body to restart the vegetation cycle as a rebirth "experience the permanence and continuity of life which outlasts all changes of form".
 Jung wrote that Osiris provided the key example of the rebirth process in that initially only the Pharaohs "had an Osiris" but later other Egyptians nobles acquired it and eventually it led in the concept of soul for all individuals in Christianity.
 Jung believed that Christianity itself derived its significance from the archetypal relationship between Osiris and Horus versus God the Father and Jesus, his son.
 However, Jung also postulated that the rebirth applied to Osiris (the father), and not Horus, the son.

 The general applicability of the death and resurrection of Osiris to the dying-and-rising-god analogy has been criticized, on the grounds that it derived from the harvesting rituals that related the rising and receding waters of the Nile river and the farming cycle.
-The cutting down of barley and wheat was related to the death of Osiris, while the sprouting of shoots was thought to be based on the power of Osiris to resurrect the farmland.
+The cutting down of barley and wheat was related to the death of Osiris, and the sprouting of shoots was thought to be based on the power of Osiris to resurrect the farmland.
 In general rebirth analogies based on the vegetation cycle are viewed as the weakest elements in the death-rebirth analogies.

 In Greek mythology, Dionysus, the son of Zeus, was a horned child who was torn to pieces by Titans who lured him with toys, then boiled and ate him.
 Zeus then destroyed the Titans by thunderbolt as a result of their action against Dionysus and from the ashes humans were formed.
 However, Dionysus' grandmother Rhea managed to put some of his pieces back together (principally from his heart that was spared) and brought him back to life.
 In other Orphic tales, Zagreus is depicted as the son of Hades and Persephone, and is the god of rebirth.
 Scholars such as Barry Powell have suggested Dionysus as an example of resurrection.